cube-js/cube/docs/content/Configuration/Databases/Presto.md

 | `CUBEJS_DB_SCHEMA`   | The schema within the database to connect to                            | A valid schema name within a Presto database  |    ✅    |
 | `CUBEJS_DB_SSL`      | If `true`, enables SSL encryption for database connections from Cube.js | `true`, `false`                               |    ❌    |

+## Pre-Aggregation Feature Support

+### countDistinctApprox

+Measures of type
+[`countDistinctApprox`][ref-schema-ref-types-formats-countdistinctapprox] can be
+used in pre-aggregations when using PrestoDB as a source database.
+To learn more about PrestoDB's support for approximate aggregate functions, [click here][presto-docs-approx-agg-fns].

 ## SSL

 To enable SSL-encrypted connections between Cube.js and PrestoDB, set the